bicobus/lilith-throne-documentation/_sources/overview.rst.txt

 The element ``imageName`` will be found through the different objects.
 It informs of the file path for the object’s image.
 All images *must be* .svg format.
-Colours to be used are described below, above the ``primaryColours`` element.
+Colours to be used are described below, above the :ref:`primaryColours <colours>` element.
 I use the free program `InkScape`_ to make my .svg images. .svg images scale perfectly up and down to any size, so, while it should be a square, it doesn’t really matter what size your canvas is (although